Anatoly1010/Atomize/atomize/documentation/temperature_controller_functions.md

 This function is for reading the current heater value in percent for the specified loop.
 The loop config (should be indicated in the configuration file) can be: 1, 2 for Lakeshore 325, 331, 332, 335; 1, 2, 3, 4 for Lakeshore 336, 340.<br/>
 For Lakeshore 325, 331, 332, 335  loop 1 is a control loop, while loop 2 is an analog output.<br/>
 For Lakeshore 336, 340 loop 1, 2 are control loops, while loop 3, 4 are analog outputs (1 and 2 (or 3 and 4 for some models), respectively).<br/>
-For Oxford Instruments ITC 503 in manual mode this function allows to adjust the heater power by calling it with an argument between 0 and 99.9:
+For Oxford Instruments ITC 503 the function returns only heater power as a percentage of the maximum power.
+In addition in manual mode of ITC 503 this function allows to adjust the heater power by calling it with an argument between 0 and 99.9:
 ```python3
 tc_heater_power(*power_percent)
 Arguments: power_percent = decimal (0 - 99.9); Output: decimal.